phanhoaithuabc/instagram-fake-microservices-EKS-project/README.md

     # This is helpful to see is backend is working by opening a bash into the frontend container
     ```

-3. When you are sure that all pods are running successfully, then use developer tools in the browser to see the precise reason for the error.
+4. When you are sure that all pods are running successfully, then use developer tools in the browser to see the precise reason for the error.
     * If your frontend is loading properly, and showing `Error: Uncaught (in promise): HttpErrorResponse: {"headers":{"normalizedNames":{},"lazyUpdate":null,"headers":{}},"status":0,"statusText":"Unknown Error"....`, it is possibly because the `frontend/src/environments/environment.ts` file has incorrectly defined the ‘apiHost’ to whom forward the requests.
     * If your frontend is **not** not loading, and showing `Error: Uncaught (in promise): HttpErrorResponse: {"headers":{"normalizedNames":{},"lazyUpdate":null,"headers":{}},"status":0,"statusText":"Unknown Error", ....` , it is possibly because URL variable is not set correctly.
     * In the case of `Failed to load resource: net::ERR_CONNECTION_REFUSED` error as well, it is possibly because the URL variable is not set correctly.

+### Appendix - Create an EKS Cluster using the EKSCTL Tool
+* You can create an EKS cluster either via the AWS web console or the EKSCTL utility.
+EKSCTL is a command-line utility to create an EKS cluster and the associated resources in a single command.
+To use this utility, install the EKSCTL and run the command below:
+    ```bash
+    # Feel free to use the same/different flags as you like
+    eksctl create cluster --name myCluster --region=us-east-1 --nodes-min=2 --nodes-max=3
+    # Recommended: You can see many more flags using "eksctl create cluster --help" command.
+    # For example, you can set the node instance type using --node-type flag
+    ```
+* The default command above will set the following for you:
+    * An auto-generated name
+    * Two m5.large worker nodes.
+Recall that the worker nodes are the virtual machines, and the m5.large type defines that each VM will have 2 vCPUs, 8 GiB memory, and up to 10 Gbps network bandwidth.
+    * Use the Linux AMIs as the underlying machine image
+    * An autoscaling group with [2-3] nodes
+    * Importantly, it will write cluster credentials to the default config file locally.
+Meaning, EKSCTL will set up KUBECTL to communicate with your cluster.
+If you'd have created the cluster using the web console, you'll have to set up the kubeconfig manually.
+        ```bash
+        # Once you get the success confirmation, run
+        kubectl get nodes
+        ```
+* If you run into issues, either go to your CloudFormation console or run:
+    ```bash
+    eksctl utils describe-stacks --region=us-east-1 --cluster=myCluster
+    ```

 ### Screenshots
 So that we can verify that your project is deployed, please include the screenshots of the following commands with your completed project.